Mitalee/Import_Wrapper_Tally_ERP/README.md

 # Import_Wrapper_Tally_ERP
-A simple python wrapper utilizing the power of Pandas to import sales vouchers as CSV files into Tally ERP 9.
+A simple python wrapper utilizing the power of Pandas to import sales vouchers from CSV files into Tally ERP 9.

 ```python